-Ten places to take in afternoon tea in Toronto
+A dozen places to enjoy afternoon tea in Toronto

-You could squeeze in a late dinner reservation for the most-special lady in your life this weekend.
-Or you could idle an entire afternoon away with tea, twee treats, each other’s company and—because sometimes earl grey isn’t enough—a glass or five of bubbly.
-Here, 10 of the city’s best tea experiences.
+You could squeeze in a late dinner reservation for the most special lady in your life this weekend.
+Or you could idle an entire afternoon away with tea, twee treats, each other’s company and—because sometimes earl grey isn’t enough—a glass (or five) of bubbly.
+Here, 12 of the city’s best tea experiences.

 Bampot Bohemian House of Tea